yrong/pgweb/README.md

 via email (see contact section).
 Custom features are developed exclusively for the client and not committed to the public repo.

-## Donations

-Pgweb is free and open source software, there's no plan to make a business out of it.
-If you wish to support the development, you can send a donation of any size using the following platforms:

-- Paypal: dan.sosedoff@gmail.com
-- Bitcoin: 1qAGohEhuNEkJEhHyEQfLgXAwY7dWRhmU

-Any contribution is much appreciated.

 ## Contact